jfrog/documentation/jfrog-applications/jfrog-applications/ide/intellij-idea/apply-xray-policies-and-watches.md

 # Apply Xray Policies and Watches

-You can configure the JFrog IDEA Plugin to use the security policies you create in Xray.
+You can configure the JFrog Plugin to use the security policies you create in Xray.
 Policies enable you to create a set of rules, in which each rule defines security criteria, with a corresponding set of automatic actions according to your needs.
 Policies are enforced when applying them to Watches.

 If you'd like to use a JFrog Project that is associated with the policy, follow these steps: